jjlin526/AWS-Services/Data-Architecture-on-AWS.md

 * Currently supports 54 languages
 * Can perform language identification
 * Works both in batch and real-time (get translation back as we are streaming it in)

+### Amazon Transcribe

+* Fully-managed speech recognition services
+* Recorded speech is converted into text in custom applications
+* Includes a specific sub-service for medical use (transcribe information that has medical terms in it)
+* Supports batch and real-time transcription
+* Currently supports 31 languages